 Examine locations where notices to workers are posted.
 Applicable documents, notices, or forms should be posted in a sufficient number of places to permit individuals engaged in licensed activities to observe them on the way to or from any particular licensed activity location to which the postings would apply.

-03.07 FE-7: The licensee’s management system appropriate for the scope of use and should ensure awareness of the radiation protection program; that audits for ALARA practices are performed; and that assessments of past performance, present conditions, and future needs are performed, and that appropriate action is taken when needed.
+03.07 FE-7: The licensee’s implementation of a management system that is appropriate for the scope of use and should ensure awareness of the radiation protection program; that audits for ALARA practices are performed; and that assessments of past performance, present conditions, and future needs are performed, and that appropriate action is taken when needed.

 The NRC holds the licensee responsible for the radiation protection program; therefore, it is essential that strong management controls and oversight exist to ensure that licensed activities are conducted properly.
 Management responsibility and liability are sometimes under emphasized or not addressed in applications and are often poorly understood by licensee employees and managers.
-Senior management to the RSO, organizational freedom, and management prerogative to communicate with and direct personnel regarding NRC regulations and license provisions and to terminate unsafe activities involving byproduct material.
+Senior management’s delegation of sufficient authority to the RSO, organizational freedom, and management prerogative to communicate with and direct personnel regarding NRC regulations and license provisions and to terminate unsafe activities involving byproduct material to meet the requirements in 10 CFR 34.32(c).

 Through observations, interviews and the review of selected records, determine that senior licensee management is fulfilling its responsibility of ensuring the effective operation of the

 radiation safety program.
+The inspector’s evaluation should cover the following activities which include:

 Maintaining awareness of significant events such as the loss or theft of licensed materials.

-Maintaining radiation safety, security and control of radioactive materials, and compliance with regulations
+Maintaining radiation safety, security and control of radioactive materials, and compliance with regulations (including 10 CFR Part 37).

 Committing adequate resources (including space, equipment, personnel, time, and, if needed, contractors) to the radiation protection program to ensure that members of the public and workers are adequately protected from radiation hazards and that compliance with regulations is maintained.